-(B) Motor vehicles provided for in subheading 8701.10 or any of subheadings 8701.30 through 8701.90.
+(D) Motor vehicles provided for in any of subheadings 8703.21 through 8703.90.

-- (C) Motor vehicles for the transport of 15 or fewer persons provided for in subheading 8702.10 or 8702.90, or motor vehicles provided for in subheading 8704.21 or - (D) Motor vehicles provided for in any of subheadings 8703.21 through 8703.90. - (3) Fungible good or fungible material.-The term "fungible good" or "fungible material" means a good or material, as the case may be, that is interchangeable with another good or material for commercial purposes and the properties of which are essentially identical to such other good or material. - (4) GENERALLY ACCEPTED ACCOUNTING PRINCIPLES.-The term "generally accepted accounting principles" means the recognized consensus or substantial authoritative support in the territory of Peru or the United States, as the case may be, with respect to the recording of revenues, expenses, costs, assets, and liabilities, the disclosure of information, and the preparation of financial statements.
-The principles may encompass broad guidelines of general application as well as detailed standards, practices, and procedures.
+(3) Fungible good or fungible material.-The term "fungible good" or "fungible material" means a good or material, as the case may be, that is interchangeable with another good or material for commercial purposes and the properties of which are essentially identical to such other good or material.

+(4) GENERALLY ACCEPTED ACCOUNTING PRINCIPLES.-The

+term "generally accepted accounting principles"-

+(A) means the recognized consensus or substantial authoritative support given in the territory of Colombia or the United States, as the case may be, with respect to the recording of revenues, expenses, costs, assets, and liabilities, the disclosure of information, and the preparation of financial statements; and procedures.

+(B) may encompass broad guidelines for general application as well as detailed standards, practices, and

-(5) GOOD WHOLLY OBTAINED OR PRODUCED ENTIRELY IN THE TERRITORY OF PERU, THE UNITED STATES, OR BOTH.-The term "good wholly obtained or produced entirely in the territory of Peru, the United States, or both" means any of the following:
+(5) GOOD WHOLLY OBTAINED OR PRODUCED ENTIRELY IN THE TERRITORY OF COLOMBIA, THE UNITED STATES, OR BOTH.-The term "good wholly obtained or produced entirely in the territory of Colombia, the United States, or both" means any of the following:

-(A) Plants and plant products harvested or gathered

-in the territory of Peru, the United States, or both.
+(A) Plants and plant products harvested or gathered in the territory of Colombia, the United States, or both.

-(B) Live animals born and raised in the territory of Peru, the United States, or both.
+(B) Live animals born and raised in the territory of Colombia, the United States, or both.

-(C) Goods obtained in the territory of Peru, the United
+(C) Goods obtained in the territory of Colombia, the

-States, or both from live animals.
+United States, or both from live animals.

-- (D) Goods obtained from hunting, trapping, fishing, or aquaculture conducted in the territory of Peru, the United States, or both. - (E) Minerals and other natural resources not included in subparagraphs (A) through (D) that are extracted or taken from the territory of Peru, the United States, or both. - (F) Fish, shellfish, and other marine life taken from the sea, seabed, or subsoil outside the territory of Peru or the United States by- - (i) a vessel that is registered or recorded with Peru and flying the flag of Peru; or - (ii) a vessel that is documented under the laws of the United States. - (G) Goods produced on board a factory ship from goods referred to in subparagraph (F), if such factory ship- - (i) is registered or recorded with Peru and flies the flag of Peru; or - (ii) is a vessel that is documented under the laws of the United States.
+- (D) Goods obtained from hunting, trapping, fishing, or aquaculture conducted in the territory of Colombia, the United States, or both. - (E) Minerals and other natural resources not included in subparagraphs (A) through (D) that are extracted or taken from the territory of Colombia, the United States, or both.

+- (F) Fish, shellfish, and other marine life taken from the sea, seabed, or subsoil outside the territory of Colombia or the United States by- - (i) a vessel that is registered or recorded with Colombia and flying the flag of Colombia; or

+(ii) a vessel that is documented under the laws of the United States.

+(G) Goods produced on board a factory ship from goods referred to in subparagraph (F), if such factory shipflies the flag of Colombia; or

+(i) is registered or recorded with Colombia and

+(ii) is a vessel that is documented under the laws of the United States.
-(H)(i) Goods taken by Peru or a person of Peru from the seabed or subsoil outside the territorial waters of Peru, if Peru has rights to exploit such seabed or subsoil.

-(ii) Goods taken by the United States or a person of the United States from the seabed or subsoil outside the territorial waters of the United States, if the United States has rights to exploit such seabed or subsoil.

-(I) Goods taken from outer space, if the goods are obtained by Peru or the United States or a person of Peru or the United States and not processed in the territory of a country other than Peru or the United States.
+- (H)(i) Goods taken by Colombia or a person of Colombia from the seabed or subsoil outside the territorial waters of Colombia, if Colombia has rights to exploit such seabed - (ii) Goods taken by the United States or a person of the United States from the seabed or subsoil outside the territorial waters of the United States, if the United States has rights to exploit such seabed or subsoil. - (I) Goods taken from outer space, if the goods are obtained by Colombia or the United States or a person of Colombia or the United States and not processed in the territory of a country other than Colombia or the United States.